Gastric Sleeve Surgery FAQs

 Hurstville weight loss surgeon Dr. V. Kuzinkovas of Advanced Surgicare offers several bariatric surgery options for obese patients, including gastric sleeve surgery.
 This is one of the newest forms of weight loss surgery and is usually suitable for patients who are not appropriate candidates for other procedures.
 If you are considering undergoing gastric sleeve surgery, take the time to familiarize yourself with the procedure.
 In this blog post, Dr. Kuzinkovas answers frequently asked questions about gastric sleeve surgery.

-Gastric sleeve surgery, also known as sleeve gastrectomy surgery or vertical sleeve gastrectomy, involves removing the majority of the stomach (approximately 70 to 80 percent) to limit the amount of food a person can consume.
-Following the procedure, patients experience a substantial reduction in feelings of hunger.
-The reductions in food intake and hunger allow patients to lose weight gradually.
+Gastric sleeve surgery is a bariatric procedure that involves removing approximately 70 to 80 percent of the stomach to limit the amount of food that a person can consume.
+Following the sleeve gastrectomy procedure, patients experience a substantial reduction in feelings of hunger.
+The reduction in food intake and hunger allow patients to lose weight gradually.

 Am I a candidate for gastric sleeve surgery?